smhurf/lewagon_challenges/07-Best-Practices/01/02-Data-Cleaning/README.md

 # => pong
 ```

 If you get something else than `pong`, raise a ticket to get some help from a TA.
+You might have a problem with the `$PYTHONPATH`.

 ### Load data